gabriellob0/lse-diss/reports/drafts/dissertation.typ

 == Localisation test

-I calculated the geodesic distance between all cited-citing and cited-control pairs using their latitudes and longitudes for the localisation test.
+ For the localisation test, I calculated the geodesic distance between all cited-citing and cited-control pairs using their latitudes and longitudes.
 However, patents do not have a location, so most previous research constructed one from inventor locations.
 Since patents have multiple inventors who may work in different parts of the country, I followed #cite(<RN11>, form: "prose")\'s procedure to construct them.

 First, I selected areas where the most inventors live for each patent.
 If this location was not unique, I selected the one corresponding to the lowest inventor sequence within the restricted set.
 The inventor sequence variable lists the order in which the patent lists its inventors.
 Generally, the first inventor has contributed the most to the invention, and the order between the others matters less.
 Therefore, the second step should capture the location that contributed the most or at least be random.